 For those executive officers of our Company, excluding our partially dedicated Chief Financial Officer and our partially dedicated Chief Operating Officer (our "Non-Reimbursed EOs"), we do not reimburse EMG for any of the Non-Reimbursed EOs compensation, but rather EMG compensates the Non-Reimbursed EOs out of its overall revenue stream, including the management fees that we pay to our Manager.
 Our management agreement does not require that any specified amount or percentage of the management fees that we pay to the Manager be allocated to our Non-Reimbursed EOs.
-Based on discussions with our Manager and EMG, we estimate that the aggregate amount of our Non-Reimbursed EO's total 2018 compensation that may reasonably be associated with the management fees that we paid to our Manager for 2018 was \$0.3 million, representing approximately 13.6% of the \$2.5 million in management fees paid to the Manager.
-Of this \$0.3 million, we estimate that approximately 11.7% represented fixed compensation (e.g., base salaries) and 88.3% represented variable compensation (e.g., discretionary bonuses, profit sharing and partnership distributions).
+Based on discussions with our Manager and EMG, we estimate that the aggregate amount of our Non-Reimbursed EO's total 2019 compensation that may reasonably be associated with the management fees that we paid to our Manager for 2019 was \$0.2 million, representing approximately 10.5% of the \$2.4 million in management fees paid to the Manager.
+Of this \$0.2 million, we estimate that approximately 16% represented fixed compensation (e.g., base salaries) and 84% represented variable compensation (e.g., discretionary bonuses, profit sharing and partnership distributions).

-For all of our executive officers, we and EMG do not employ contractual formulas in determining discretionary compensation, but instead take into account factors such as the officer's position, the officer's contribution to our company and/or to EMG's businesses, the performance of our company and/or EMG, market practices, reviews by the officer's superiors, compensation provided to similar employees of similarly situated companies, and, with respect to officers (such as Mr. Smernoff and Mr. Herlihy in 2018) whose compensation is only partially reimbursed by us, the compensation they receive from other sources (such as, for Mr. Smernoff and Mr. Herlihy in 2018, from Ellington Financial Inc. for their services as partially dedicated Chief Accounting Officer and Chief Financial Officer, respectively), and the percentage of their working time and efforts spent on matters related solely to us.
+For all of our executive officers, we and EMG do not employ contractual formulas in determining discretionary compensation, but instead take into account factors such as the officer's position, the officer's contribution to our company and/or to EMG's businesses, the performance of our company and/or EMG, market practices, reviews by the officer's superiors, compensation provided to similar employees of similarly situated companies, and, with respect to officers (such as Mr. Smernoff and Mr. Herlihy) whose compensation is only partially reimbursed by us, the compensation they receive from other sources (such as, for Mr. Smernoff and Mr. Herlihy, from EFC for their services as partially dedicated Chief Accounting Officer and Chief Financial Officer, respectively), and the percentage of their working time and efforts spent on matters related solely to us.

 Daniel Margolis is compensated by EMG in the form of a fixed salary plus a discretionary bonus for his service as General Counsel of all of the affiliates of EMG for which he serves as General Counsel, including our Company.
-No portion of the management fee is allocated to his salary, nor is his discretionary bonus directly tied to the performance of EFC.
+No portion of the management fee is allocated to his salary, nor is his discretionary bonus directly tied to the performance of EARN.